Gravel cycling

-Gravel cycling, gravel biking or gravel grinding is a sport, or a leisure activity, in which participants ride bicycles mostly on gravel roads.
-Sometimes, specially designed gravel bikes are used; in other cases, any bicycle capable of covering the terrain can be used.
+Gravel cycling, gravel biking or gravel grinding is a sport or a leisure activity in which participants ride bicycles on gravel roads or other unpaved surfaces.
+While often performed on a specially designed gravel bike, any bicycle capable of covering the terrain can be used.

-Gravel cycling bridges the gap between road and mountain biking, combining the higher speed and efficiency of road cycling with the capability and freedom to ride on rough and loose terrain.
-While a small number of road races embrace long stretches of unpaved and gravel roads, notable the prestigious Italian classic Strade Bianche, gravel racing as a discipline has its own global series and world championship.
+Gravel cycling bridges the gap between road and mountain biking, combining the efficiency of road cycling with the capability to ride on rough and loose terrain of mountain biking.
+It allows riders more freedom to choose routes than road cycling, without many of the physical and equipment-related barriers of mountain biking.
+Gravel cycling is nearly as old as cycling itself, with most significant developments in the racing side having occurred in the 20th century.
+Gravel racing as a discipline has its own global series and world championship.